JustasB/hoc2swc/README.md

 difficult to compute cell model morphology metrics using tools like [L-Measure](http://cng.gmu.edu:8080/Lm/), or use an [SWC viewer](https://neuroinformatics.nl/HBP/morphology-viewer/), which works with SWC files.
 It's possible to [import SWC files into NEURON](https://www.neuron.yale.edu/phpBB/viewtopic.php?t=3257), but not export.
 There is [NLMorphologyConverter](http://www.neuronland.org/NLMorphologyConverter/NLMorphologyConverter.html), but none of the versions available were able to convert any of the HOC files I tested.

-However, NEURON allows [saving cell morphology as NeuroML](https://www.neuron.yale.edu/phpBB/viewtopic.php?t=1926#p7019), which can be translated to SWC.
-To do this, a cell model must be initialized ("loaded") within NEURON, and then all the initialized cells can be saved as NeuroML using ModelView.
-This library then parses the NeuroML file and translates it to SWC.
+However, NEURON allows traversing all 3D points of an instantiated model.
+This can then be used to create the list of points for the SWC file.

-While this approach requires a running instance of NEURON, it avoids the need to write a NEURON HOC file parser -- it simply leverages NEURON's HOC parser and NeuroML exporter.
+While this approach requires a running instance of NEURON, it avoids the need to write a NEURON HOC file parser -- it simply leverages NEURON's HOC parser and h.xyzdiam3d() methods.
 As a side effect, this approach also allows converting NEURON cell model morphologies to SWC, even if HOC was not used to build the cell model (e.g. multiple HOC files or a Python script).